holochain-gym/holochain-gym.github.io/docs/developers/basic/zome-functions.md

 <inline-notification type="tip" title="Exercise">

 1. Open a terminal in `developer-exercises` folder.
-2. Enter the nix-shell by running: `nix-shell`
+2. Enter the nix-shell: `nix-shell`.
-   _You should run this in the folder containing the default.nix file_
+   _You should run this in the folder containing the default.nix file_.
+   _Starting the nix-shell for the very first time might take a long time, somewhere between 20 to 80 minutes.
+After this initial time it will take just a few seconds_.
-3. Go to folder with the exercise `1.basic/0.zome-functions/exercise`
+3. Go to the folder with the exercise `1.basic/0.zome-functions/exercise`.
 4. Compile and test your code: `cd tests && npm install && npm run build`.
-5. Inspect the Rust compiler error
+5. Inspect the Rust compiler error.

 </inline-notification>